andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 The relationship is this: The reference `&Bar` depends on `Vec<Foo>` existing.
 If the `Vec<Foo>` ceases to exist, our `&Bar` is no longer valid.

+> Furthurmore, the `Vec<Foo>` remains *immutably borrowed* as long as the `&Bar` is alive.
+The longer we keep the `&Bar`, the longer the `Vec<Foo>` is borrowed.
+In this way, the interaction is oddly bi-directional.
+That is, the `&Bar` depends on the `Vec<Foo>` because it cannot live after the `Vec<Foo>` is destroyed, and the `&Vec<Foo>` depends on the `&Bar` because its remains borrowed until `&Bar` is over.
+(I'm tempted to call this *spooky action at a distance* but that seems a bit much).

-And here we finally introduce the lifetime syntax.
-Rust must allow us to represent this relationship somehow.
+All that being said, Rust must allow us to represent this relationship somehow.
+So finally we introduce the lifetime syntax.

 In lifetime-speak: